ianhaddock/m920q-router/README.md

 * HDMI Dummy Plug ([ebay][12])
 * CR2032 coin cell battery
 * small roll of Kapton tape
-* denatured alcohol
+* isopropyl alcohol
 * fine felt tip permanent pen
 * nitrile gloves
 * paper towels
 * USB Stick(s) for installer media

-## Hardware configuration
+## Hardware Configuration
 There are a few steps that can be done now which will ensure a reliable and repeatable base configuration.
 * I recommend you use compressed air in an open space to blow out any dust, dirt, and refuse inside the case first before taking any used gear into your workspace or office.
 * Wipe down the external case with isopropyl alcohol, being careful not to unstick any labels.
 * Pen over any blemishes in the case with permanent marker (a simple step that can make even well used gear look almost new).
 * wipe down the inner walls of the upper and lower case as you proceed.

-### Replace the bios coin cell battery
+### Replace the BIOS Coin Cell Battery
-As these m920q systems are getting old, mine has a build date of 2003, it is sensible to replace the original coin cell bios battery.
+As these m920q systems are getting old, mine has a build date of 2003, it is sensible to replace the original coin cell BIOS battery.
 * remove the top cover
 * remove the fan assembly
     - disconnect the speaker cable